juliendy/ClimateVisualiser/README.md

 - [x] input should be keyboard sensitive: autosearch locations by keydown/up
 - [x] location placeholders
 - [x] scrape data from 1960 >
+- [x] change data from 1960 > 1950
+- [x] make grid approximate more accurately, 30km to 11km grid model

 ## setup project